Blisk11/llm-profile-agent/README.md

 # llm-profile-agent

 An interactive personal AI agent that answers questions as **Julien Vaughan**, using Mistral’s API for deterministic, profile-driven responses.
-The agent showcases Julien's professional persona, skills, and experience, and can be queried via a Streamlit web app or command line.
+The agent showcases Julien's professional persona, skills, and experience, and can be queried via a Streamlit web.

 ## Features